melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 In the past, there have been hardware issues caused by unlocking the boatloader, but these have been fixed.
 See [here][1] and [here][2].

+## SoC level exploits
+One of the first things Samsung bootloaders do on phone bootup is check if the bootloader is unlocked, and if it is, and a bootloader unlock has not been authorized, the bootloader will automatically relock.
+This means SoC level exploits such as mtkclient or EDLUnlock will not work on Samsung devices, unless you reverse engineer, modify and re-flash Samsung's bootloader to stop the bootloader from re-locking.

 ## KnoxPatch

 Some of Knox-based features can be fixed with this LSPosed module [KnoxPatch] and its companion Magisk/KernelSU module [KnoxPatch#knoxpatch-enhancer].